redwoodjs/redwood/docs/docs/router.md

 A `PrivateSet` makes all Routes inside that Set require authentication.
 When a user isn't authenticated and attempts to visit one of the Routes in the `PrivateSet`, they'll be redirected to the Route passed as the `PrivateSet`'s `unauthenticated` prop.
 The originally-requested Route's path is added to the query string as a `redirectTo` param.
 This lets you send the user to the page they originally requested once they're logged-in.

-Here's an example of how you'd use a private set:
+Here's an example of how you'd use a `PrivateSet`:

 ```jsx title="Routes.js"
 <Router>